maijs/homebrew-mailhog/README.md

 # MailHog as sendmail replacement
 To use MailHog as a sendmail replacement for PHP, add the following line to your `php.ini` file:
 ```
-sendmail_path = (HOMEBREW_PREFIX)/bin/MailHog sendmail test@test
+sendmail_path = $HOMEBREW_PREFIX/bin/MailHog sendmail test@test
 ```

+Replace `$HOMEBREW_PREFIX` with the path where your Homebrew is installed.
 Restart PHP process after you make the change to `php.ini` file.
 Refer to `brew info mailhog` to see the full path to MailHog on your system.